salah-mo/Database-Fundamentals/5- Centralized Database Environment.md

     - High traffic causes high response time.

 ## 2. Client/Server environment.
-    The application is installed locally on each end user's device.
+    - The application is installed locally on each end user's device.
+    - User = Thick Client.

 ### Problems of Client/Server environment.
     - Single point of failure in the database server.